iva28/Music-success/README.md

 If a song has been present on any of these charts, it is labeled as a hit.

 ## Data handling
-Songs are shuffled and split into two sets: known and unknown, with the unknown set making up 10% of the known set.
+Songs are shuffled and split into two sets: known and unknown, with the unknown set making up 10% of the whole set.
 Even though the labels for unknown songs are familiar, this setup simulates a situation as if we didn't know them.
 When a user chooses a song, its prediction is based upon all the known songs.

 ## Usage
 When users start the app with the lein run command, they are first asked to enter their name.
 After entering their name, they are provided with a start menu.
 Based on their choices, they can access the main menu, song menu, and song specifications menu.